DHTMLX/docs-spreadsheet/docs/loading_data.md

 The library uses the WebAssembly-based library [Json2Excel](https://github.com/dhtmlx/json2excel) to enable the functionality of export to Excel.
 Thus, to have the possibility of exporting files you need to:

 - install the **JSON2Excel** library
-- specify the [](api/spreadsheet_exportmodulepath_config.md) option in the SpreadSheet configuration and set the path to the **worker.js** file in one of the two ways:
+- specify the [](api/spreadsheet_exportmodulepath_config.md) option in the Spreadsheet configuration and set the path to the **worker.js** file in one of the two ways:
-  - by providing a local path to the file on your computer, like: **"../libs/json2excel/1.0/worker.js"**
+  - by providing a local path to the file on your computer, like: `"../libs/json2excel/1.0/worker.js"`
-  - by providing a link to the file from CDN: **"https://cdn.dhtmlx.com/libs/json2excel/1.0/worker.js"**
+  - by providing a link to the file from CDN: `"https://cdn.dhtmlx.com/libs/json2excel/1.0/worker.js"`

 ~~~js
 var spreadsheet = new dhx.Spreadsheet(document.body, {